-Belize does have a General Sales Tax (GST) which currently adds 12.5% on top of most goods and services within Belize.
+Sales Tax - Belize has General Sales Tax (GST) adding 12.5% on top of most goods and services within Belize.

-Belize has a Hotel Tax, which is 9% on top of the cost of most hotel nights in the country.
+Hotel Tax - Hotel Tax is 9% on the cost of hotel stay in the country.
 It is fairly customary to see a 5-10% service charge as well.

 By Air (Most of the Airlines now include these fees in their ticket price)